openstack-archive/fuel-plugin-lma-collector/doc/user/source/metrics/libvirt.rst

 ^^^^

-Metrics have a ``device`` field that contains the virtual disk device to which the metric applies (eg 'vda', 'vdb' and so on).
+Metrics have a ``device`` field that contains the virtual disk device to which the metric applies.
+For example, 'vda', 'vdb', and others.

 * ``virt_disk_octets_read``, the number of octets (bytes) read per second.